VergerLab/MT_Angle2Ablation_Workflow/Install procedure.md

    LINUX: Open a new terminal window, go to the directory where you downloaded the installer and run:
    > Note: To navigate to a specific directory, you can do it in the terminal with the "cd" (Change directory) command.
-   Alternatively you can simply navigate with your regular graphical interface file manager and open a terminal from there.
+   Alternatively, on linux you can simply navigate with your regular graphical interface file manager (e.g. Nautilus).
-   On linux, right-click in the folder of interest and select "Open in terminal".
+   Then, right-click in the folder of interest and select "Open in terminal".
-   On Windows, you can press the Shift key and right-click on a folder to open a PowerShell window directly to that folder.
    You can then directly paste the commands below into the terminal and press enter.

        bash Miniconda2-latest-Linux-x86_64.sh
        rm Miniconda2-latest-Linux-x86_64.sh

 	MAC: Open a new terminal window, go to the directory where you downloaded the installer and run:

        bash Miniconda2-latest-MacOSX-x86_64.sh
        rm Miniconda2-latest-MacOSX-x86_64.sh